Alfalfa Helps Reduce Joint

 The active ingredients on all of their natural products’ labels are guaranteed for safety and efficacy.
 They guarantee product purity and potency and that it remains intact from the manufacturing plant, to the warehouse, to your home with every bottle they make.

-If you can find any other manufacturer with a track record as impressive as this company (which, by the way, has marketed the same alfalfa supplement for nearly 50 years), you’ve got a winner!
+If you can find any other manufacturer with a track record as impressive as this company with a conscience (which, by the way, has marketed the same alfalfa supplement for nearly 60 years), you’ve got a winner!

 By the way, in 2003 they introduced three natural pain products we use every day for osteoarthritis symptoms.
 We are very pleased with the results we’ve experienced, which has weaned us completely away from pharmaceutical drugs of any kind.
-I have neck arthritis; my husband has knee arthritis (both knees).
+I have neck arthritis; my husband has osteoarthritis in his shoulder and other joints.